VoxeLibre/VoxeLibre/mods/PLAYER/mcl_wieldview/README.txt

 Info for modders
 ################

-Add an item to the "no_wieldview" group with a rating of 1 and it will not be shown by the wieldview.
+Register an item with the property "_mcl_wieldview_item" to change the third person wield view appearance of the item.
-If an item has the "no_wieldview" group rating of 1, the item definition can specify the property "_wieldview_item".
+"_mcl_wieldview_item" should be set to an item name that will be shown by the wield view instead of the item.
-"_wieldview_item" should be set to an item name that will be shown by the wieldview instead of the item.
+If you use an empty string, nothing will be shown.